bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsremovereferencestooptions.refresh.md

 ## SavedObjectsRemoveReferencesToOptions.refresh property

-The Elasticsearch Refresh setting for this operation.
+The HyperSec Refresh setting for this operation.
 Defaults to `true`

 <b>Signature:</b>